207 West Bell

 Every year on December 1, people around the world recognize World AIDS Day.
 This annual event is an opportunity to raise awareness, commemorate those who have passed on, celebrate victories in increased access to treatment and prevention services, and stamp out the negative stigma associated with HIV.

 This year, World AIDS Day is being celebrated with events throughout Montana, the nation and the world.
-This year’s theme is “Getting to zero: zero new HIV infections.
-Zero discrimination.
-Zero AIDS related deaths.”
+The 2016 Federal theme was "Leadership, Commitment, Impact."

 While the World AIDS Day theme is global in nature, it must also be addressed at the local level.
 Leadership in the fight against AIDS starts with families, schools, the workplace, places of worship, health care settings and elective offices.
 Together, our collective voices can help.